OFFICE OF TRADE & INTERNATIONAL RELATIONS

 - In the past 30 years, U.S. exports increased eight-fold from $224 billion to more than $1.8 trillion in 2008.

-- About one of every five factory jobs—or 20 percent of all jobs in America's manufacturing sector—depends on exports.
+- Approximately one of every five factory jobs—or 20 percent of all jobs in America's manufacturing sector—depends on exports.
 Workers in jobs supported by merchandise exports typically receive wages higher than the national average.

 - Small businesses create 70 percent of the new jobs in America.